sixela11/python-data-pipeline-automation/README.md

 # Python Data Pipeline Automation

 ## Overview
-This project demonstrates a **generic, portfolio-ready Python automation workflow** that performs:
+This project demonstrates a Python automation workflow that performs:

 - Database extraction of transactions or records within a dynamic weekly range.
 - REST API integration with authentication to enrich each record.